-- 3. Using the program areas for academic support services listed below, describe the following (this program analysis must be conducted as part of the self-study process): - a.
+- 2. Using the program areas for academic support services listed below, describe the following (this program analysis must be conducted as part of the self-study process).
+In addition, please submit an electronic copy of the written report from the most recent academic support services evaluation. - a.
 The specific academic support services offered to student-athletes (if any); - b.
 Any policies that govern which students can use these services; and - c.
-The mechanisms by which student-athletes and staff are made aware of these services;
+The mechanisms by which student-athletes and staff are made aware of these services.